 Although a mobile router can also be used at home if you don’t have a good internet connection, this is not their primary purpose and there are usually better solutions out there.
 Normally data prices on mobile hotspots are higher than home internet packages.

 If you are looking to improve your home internet speeds, a faster Wi-Fi router might help.
 See our guide to the best home Wi-Fi routers for some suggestions.
 Alternatively, your provider might have a home router that works over cellular networks that might be a better option.

 Does a Mobile Hotspot Work Everywhere?

-A mobile hotspot only works in location where there is a mobile phone signal.
-So whilst this means it will work in lots of places, and certainly in more places then you might find a Wi-Fi network, it won’t work absolutely everywhere.
+A mobile hotspot only works in locations where there is a mobile phone signal.
+So, whilst this means it will work in lots of places, and certainly in more places than you might find a Wi-Fi network, it won’t work absolutely everywhere.

 Remote wilderness locations for example are unlikely to have a cellular network, whilst most locations with some form of population likely will.

 We would recommend checking network coverage maps of a destination if you have a specific location in mind for using your device.
 You can usually do this with the carrier, which should have coverage maps on their website.

 If you are travelling to locations outside the reach of mobile networks, such as out to sea or in very remote parts of the world, you might want to consider another option if you really need to get online.
 Solutions in this case usually involve a satellite internet connection.

 These provide global coverage but come at a price premium.
 The speeds are usually not very fast, although this is changing with the launch of services like Starlink.

 If you are travelling in an RV and looking to get online, this can be an option.
 See my guide to getting online when traveling for more on satellite connectivity.